Democracy cannot happen without each of us doing our part. Take the pledge to vote this year and go ALL IN to Vote.

 Now comes the fun part.
 Voting!
 We know it can seem overwhelming to review all of the information you need to know to make informed decisions.
 So, start now and be prepared.

-Registered voters will also get a State Ballot Information Booklet in the mail (English and Spanish).
+Registered voters will also get a Colorado Ballot Informational Booklet (Bluebook) in the mail (English and Spanish).
 This provides non-partisan information about proposed amendments and propositions, as well as Judicial Performance Evaluations and contact information for local election officials.
 This will give you more information about each item on the ballot and what it means and the arguments for and against it.

 Check out Ballotpedia.org to learn more about the candidates and ballot measures for this election.
 This will include local measures as well (city and county).
 There's a lot to research and review.
 Don't just rely on ads or what others say.
 Do your research and choose the candidates that you feel best to represent you and your values.
 Research what issues they are for and against and pick the candidate that aligns best for you.
 After all, we are choosing people to represent us in our government.